 4. Sexy Tubby Time

-If you have a big enough bathtub, set the mood with some candles, add in a bath bomb or luxury bubble bath, and enjoy with your partner.
+If you have a big enough bathtub, set the mood with some candles, add a bath bomb or luxury bubble bath, and enjoy with your partner.

 If you really want to spice things up, bring in some essential oils and give each other a sensual massage.